Categorical characterizations of regularity for algebraic stacks: Properties of the regular locus

-and note that it is generalization closed.
-It follows from \cite[Proposition 3.5]{Letz:2021} that $S$ is an open subset, and so $f(S)$ is an open subset of $|\mathcal{X}|$.
+and note that it is generalization closed as the localisation of a perfect complex remains perfect.
+It follows from \cite[Proposition 3.5]{Letz:2021} that $S$ is an open subset, and so $f(S)$ is an open substack of $\mathcal{X}$.
 Therefore, it suffices to show that $f(S)= \operatorname{reg}(\mathcal{X})$.
-For this observe that `$\supseteq$' follows from the definition of a regular point, whilst `$\subseteq$' follows by the fact that, by the assumption on $G$, $f(S)$ are exactly the cohomologically regular points.
-Indeed, this implies that the (open sub)stack $f(S)$ is cohomologically regular (use that restricting to an open is essentially surjective on coherent sheaves and \Cref{lem:independence_for_cohomologically_regular_definition}).
-Thus by \Cref{thm:derived_characterization_regularity_stacks} it follows that $f(S)$ is regular, i.e.\ every point in $f(S)$ is regular, which shows the required inclusion. \end{proof}
+For this observe that `$\supseteq$' follows from the definition of a regular point.
+To see `$\subseteq$', note that $G|_{f(S)}$ is a classical generator for $D^b_{\operatorname{coh}}(f(S))$ (restricting to an open substack is essentially surjective on coherent sheaves) and that $G|_{f(S)}$ is perfect by \Cref{lem:perfect_characterization}.
+Consequently, $D^b_{\operatorname{coh}}(f(S))=\operatorname{Perf}(f(S)$ and $f(S)$ is regular by \Cref{prop:closed_subset_regular_locus}, showing the required inclusion. \end{proof}